 - Make some changes to your expectations.
 Sometimes, this involves lowering them.
 It means not taking things so seriously and sometimes not taking ourselves so seriously.
 It’s okay to adjust your expectations, let go of any perfectionist tendencies in keeping productive in trying times, and realize that it’s normal to lose some motivation and focus.

 - Take care of yourself.
 If you’re in poor health, you’re less likely to be able to work or provide for your family, and you’re more likely to make costly, avoidable mistakes due to a lack of concentration and focus.
+If you feel you need to take a hard look at your workstation and furniture in your home office to reduce your back pain or migraine, do it!
+Invest in something substantial that will help you work better and keep you healthy.
 Take care of yourself, and you’ll find you’re able to take care of the people you care about.

 - Keep your eye on the ball and focus on what you can do with free time in trying times.
 When you lack the motivation to do anything productive, it can be hard to find the energy to do anything at all.
 If you’re stuck at home with a cold, you can catch up on reading, or if you’re retired and have way too much time on your hands, you can use that time to teach yourself new skills, like guitar playing or woodworking.